Sam Birrell

-Samuel Birrell is a member of the Australian House of Representatives for the division of Nicholls in northern Victoria and a member of the National Party.
-In the 2022 Australian federal election, Birrell won a race between a Liberal Party candidate and independent candidate Rob Priestly.
+Samuel Birrell (born 5 April 1975) is a member of the Australian House of Representatives representing the division of Nicholls in northern Victoria for the National Party since the 2022 Australian federal election.

 Early life

 Birrell grew up on a property on Victoria's Goulburn River between the towns of Murchison and Toolamba.
 His father was a lawyer and his mother was a schoolteacher.
 He attended Shepparton High School for two years then completed his secondary education as a boarder at Assumption College, Kilmore.
 After leaving high school, Birrell worked on a farm in Ardmona for two years before completing a degree in agricultural science at the University of Melbourne's Dookie campus.
 He later completed an MBA at La Trobe University's Shepparton campus in 2017.

 Career

 After graduating university, Birrell worked as an agronomist for a rural supplies business, specialising in pest identification and soil and leaf analysis.
 He later worked for irrigation supplier Netafim.

 Birrell was appointed CEO of the Committee for Greater Shepparton in 2016.
 He resigned the position in 2021 to run for parliament.